BasementKrew/revelation.io/_posts/2014-06-30-golang-builtin.markdown

     goto ret;
 ```

 Here we see the `appendslice` or `append` function being called.
-Instead of digging into the `appendslice` or `append` (There a ton of C source that would take forever to get through.
-Beside this is a golang series!) we can look at the comment see what these function "expand" into.
+Instead of digging into the `appendslice` or `append` (There a ton of C source that would take forever to get through and this is a golang series!) we can look at the comment to see what these function "expand" into.
 Let's do `appendslice`:

 ```cpp
 // expand append(l1, l2...) to